alextrolleuq/alextrolleuq.github.io/_posts/2024-04-29-The_Pain_of_DevContainers.md

 and there was always something that went wrong.
 I asked chatgpt for help, but even one of the biggest LLM couldn't help to much with this.
 Here I will relive some of my pain, hope you enjoy!

+Here's the table of contents:

+1. TOC
+{:toc}

 ## Getting CPUFROZEN up and running
 Our professor created the whole setup for us to use dev containers, which after struggeling so much myself I find impressiv.